JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/timer.md

 The level of the building is incremented.
 If the castle or barracks are upgraded, extra functionality is called to set new unlocked soldiers or newly unlocked buildings.

+The player is notified when their building is upgraded.

 #### simulateTroopTraining()

 The trained troop is added to the troops of the settlement.